All Episodes

 I don't even know they're there.

-That's when you plug and abandon, that are outside my back door.
+I have three P ⁇ A. That's when you plug in a bandon, that are outside my back door.

-And Mr. Limbaugh, if you would stand on my back porch and point them out to me, I'll buy you dinner.
+And, Mr. Limbaugh, if you would stand on my back porch and point them out to me, I'll buy you dinner.

-They're not interested in cleaner energy, they're not interested in selling.
+They're not interested in cleaner energy.

-Well, that's all it's bogus.
+All it's bogus.

 I know it.